hardik-menger/snake-ladder-phonepe/README.md

 Strategy Pattern

-- In our provided code, the Strategy Pattern is used in the MovementStrategy interface and its implementations ( SumStrategy, MaxStrategy, MinStrategy)
+- Strategy Pattern is used in the MovementStrategy interface and its implementations ( SumStrategy, MaxStrategy, MinStrategy)

 Dependency Injection